In 2017 banks made a direct contribution of $7.2 billion to the New Zealand economy.

 New Zealand has over 1,000 bank branches.

-New Zealand banks have an asset base (total tangible assets) of $500 billion.
+New Zealand banks have an asset base (total assets) of $508 billion.

 In 2017 the return on assets was 1.04%.

 Banks’ average return on equity in 2017 was 14.43%.

 Banks’ average net interest margin in 2017 was 2.08%, down from 2.17% in 2016.

 In December 2016 New Zealand banks had a total capital adequacy ratio of 14.41%.

 Source: RBNZ G3 Summary of selected aggregate balance sheet data